-Environmental Issue to be considered in site inspection NO N/A If YES add an explanatory comment and mitigation measure Issue: Loss of soil through soil erosion Has any natural vegetation outside the working width of the construction work area been removed?
+Environmental Issue to be considered in site inspection YES NO N/A If YES add an explanatory comment and mitigation measure Issue: Loss of soil through soil erosion Has any natural vegetation outside the working width of the construction work area been removed?
 Are there any visible signs of soil erosion?
 Are excavated areas properly maintained to prevent soil erosion?

 Environmental Issue to be considered in site inspection YES NO N/A If YES add an explanatory comment and mitigation measure If any sediment traps have been installed, have they become clogged and not functional?
 Are any soil retention/slope stabilisation measures required or being implemented?
 Issue: Soil Contamination Are there any signs of soil that has been contaminated due to spillage (Petrochemical, cleaning products)?
 Issue: Pollution of water courses/bodies/source through soil erosion, entry of liquid construction waste or chemicals or entry of solid construction waste into the water course/body Are there visible signs of increased sediment immediately downstream of construction works in any rivers, in the well or in the nearby marine environment within the project area?
 Have there been any complaints from residents or third parties regarding pollution of water sources/courses/bodies?
 Has any construction spoil been disposed of into or adjacent to a water source/course/body?
 Are any construction related fuels and chemicals stored within 10m of a water source/course/body?
+Has any fuel or chemical leaked during storage, transport to site, use on site or refuelling?